GameStop: European decline

 In December 2016, GameStop closed its UK website, completely leaving the UK market.
-In December 2019, GameStop announced that it wind down its Nordic operations during 2020, closing its 100 stores across Denmark, Finland, Norway and Sweden by July 2020, and exiting those countries.
+In December 2019, GameStop announced that it would wind down its Nordic operations during 2020, closing its 100 stores across Denmark, Finland, Norway and Sweden by July 2020, and exiting those countries.

 By the end of 2020, GameStop had 954 stores in Europe and sales had fallen to $789 million, with losses of $78.7 million.
 That November, Ryan Cohen's open letter to the GameStop board suggesting closing or selling loss making operations in Europe was an indication of GameStop's future plans for Europe.

 In October 2022, GameStop decided to withdraw completely from Austria and Switzerland, closing their twenty stores.
 In Germany, its business would be downsized with only 70 of 170 stores remaining open by March.
 In December, the Swiss business was saved by the small Italian gaming retailer, Cidiverte which operates ten stores in Italy, who took over and rebranded all the Swiss GameStop stores by May 2023.

 In March 2023, GameStop decided to leave Ireland after another loss making year accumulated its losses to €45.5 million.
 It closed its 35 stores by June costing GameStop €13 million in severance payments and lease buyouts.
 Its warehouse and European headquarters in Swords, Dublin was later sold for €5 million.
 By the end of 2023, Gamestop had only 647 stores left in Europe, operating in France, Germany and Italy.

 In November 2024, GameStop decided to cease operations in Germany, closing its remaining 69 stores by January 2025, as well as its warehouse and headquarters in Tannheim.

 Also in November 2024, GameStop sold GameStop Italy to Cidiverte, a small Italian competitor which operates ten stores under the Gamelife brand.
 Within six months of the sale, over 250 GameStop stores in Italy will be rebranded as Gamelife stores.
 Thus by the summer of 2025, aside from Micromania in France, the GameStop brand will have disappeared from Europe.

 In February 2025, GameStop announced that it intended to sell its French operations.
 Ryan Cohen condemned the "wokeness" of France, posting on X that the sale would "include wokeness and DEI at no additional cost".

 January 2021 short squeeze

 In January 2021, trading activity around a short squeeze resulted in a 1,500% increase in GameStop's share price over the course of two weeks, reaching an all-time intraday high of over US$500.00 as of January 29, 2021 on the New York Stock Exchange.
-This effect was mainly attributed to short sellers using illegal business practices causing the stock to be shorted over 100 percent of the free float of the company.

 There is uncertainty around the size of the effect of short sellers closing their position.
 The SEC released a report claiming "While a short squeeze did not appear to be the main driver of events, and a gamma squeeze less likely, the episode highlights the role and potential impact of short selling and short covering."